SQL is a programming language for manipulating databases. Discover everything you need to know about it: how it works, use cases, learning methods…

 Finally, PostgreSQL is MySQL’s main competitor.
 It is another open source database system, used by many startups because it is free.
 This system is compatible with all major OS such as macOS, Windows and Linux.
 Unlike other systems such as SQL Server, PostgreSQL makes a point of following the standard SQL syntax which makes it much easier to learn.

-If you encounter a problem or difficulty while learning or using SQL, you can also turn to online communities for help and expertise.
+If you encounter a problem or difficulty while learning or using SQL, you can check our blog.
+Or you can also turn to online communities for help and expertise.
 You can find support from experienced programmers on platforms like Stack Overflow, Quora, Reddit or StackExchange.